Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Framework

 \subsubsection{Counterfactual X-Network}

-Inspired by X-learner\cite{kunzel2019metalearners}, we instantiate an X-Network as a bridging module to estimate per-unit counterfactual uplift.
-The network is sharing the bottom layer $\mathbf{u}_{i}^t$ that captures the latent "sensitivity" of a sample to interventions, grounded in counterfactual reasoning: it infers hypothetical outcomes under alternative treatment regimes given observed facts.
+Inspired by the X-learner~\cite{kunzel2019metalearners}, we instantiate an X-Network as a bridging module to enable counterfactual reasoning.
+It shares the bottom representation $\mathbf{u}_{i}^t$ to infer hypothetical outcomes under alternative treatment regimes.

-To enable counterfactual reasoning for the control group ($\mathcal{C}$) where intervention intensity $t_i$ is unobserved, we introduce an auxiliary Intensity Prediction Head.
-A critical challenge in continuous uplift modeling is ensuring that imputed intensities remain within feasible bounds.
-Standard regression approaches risks generating implausible values (e.g., negative or infinite value).
-To mitigate this, we strictly enforce domain constraints by projecting the latent representation into a normalized probability space via a Sigmoid activation, followed by an affine transformation to the valid physical range $[t_{\min}, t_{\max}]$:
+To operationalize this for the control group ($\mathcal{C}$), where actual intervention intensity is unobserved, we introduce an auxiliary Intensity Prediction Head to impute a feasible hypothetical dosage $\hat{t}_i$.
+We strictly enforce domain constraints by projecting the latent representation into a physical range $[t_{\min}, t_{\max}]$:

-where $\sigma(\cdot)$ ensures the normalized prediction lies strictly within $(0, 1)$, guaranteeing that all counterfactual inquiries respect the intensity limits.
-The hyperparameters $\lambda_{1,2}$ balance sensitivity to outliers.
+where $\sigma(\cdot)$ ensures the normalized prediction lies strictly within $(0, 1)$.
+This head is trained exclusively on the treated group $\mathcal{T}$ and applied to infer dosages for the control group.

-To explicitly decouple the magnitude of the intervention from the intrinsic sensitivity of the unit, we structurally enforce a decomposition of the total treatment effect $\hat{\tau}_i$.
-As the definition\ref{Unit CATE}, we model the CATE as the product of the intensity $t$ and the uCATE $\eta$:

-We employ a ReLU activation for $\hat{\eta}_i$ to structurally enforce non-negativity ($\hat{\eta}_i \geq 0$).
-This guarantees strict adherence to the monotonicity assumption, ensuring that increased dosage does not diminish the estimated outcome.
+Simultaneously, we estimate the intensity-invariant Latent Unit CATE ($\hat{\eta}_i$) via the treatment representation.
+We employ a ReLU activation to structurally enforce non-negativity, satisfying the monotonicity assumption:

-To operationalize counterfactuals while preserving probabilistic bounds, we transform predictions to logit space.
-Let $\sigma(\cdot)$ denote the sigmoid function and $\sigma^{-1}(\cdot)$ the logit function.
-We formulate the counterfactual estimators by injecting or removing the estimated uplift $\hat{\tau}_i$ from the baseline estimates:

-where $\hat{p}_0(\mathbf{x}_i)$ and $\hat{p}_t(\mathbf{x}_i, \hat{t}_i)$ represent the base and treatment CTR estimates derived from the bCTR and tCTR towers, respectively.
-These equations represent "what-if" scenarios: $\hat{p}_{t}'$ simulates the treatment outcome by adding the effect to the baseline, while $\hat{p}_{0}'$ reconstructs the baseline by subtracting the effect from the treatment prediction.
+Guided by Definition \ref{def:latent_ucate}, we formulate the cross-network estimators by injecting or removing the latent treatment shift (dosage $\times$ sensitivity) in the logit space.
+Let $\sigma^{-1}(\cdot)$ denote the logit function.
+The counterfactual estimations are tailored to the respective groups:

+Equation \ref{eq:xtreat} reconstructs the treated outcome by augmenting the base prediction with the \textit{actual} treatment shift $t_i \cdot \hat{\eta}_i$.
+Conversely, Equation \ref{eq:xbase} reconstructs the baseline for control users by stripping the \textit{imputed} treatment shift $\hat{t}_i \cdot \hat{\eta}_i$ from their hypothetical treated prediction.

-To enforce consistency between the counterfactual predictions and the observed labels, we employ Mean Squared Error (MSE) as the regularization objective:
+To enforce consistency between these counterfactual deductions and the factual observed labels, we employ Mean Squared Error (MSE) regularization: